AurelieGIRAUD/AurelieGIRAUD.github.io/logistic_regression.md

 3. Conditionnal probabilities

 At that stage, we have two of the three desired explanatory variables: the average income and the gini index for each given country.
 We only lack now the income class of an individual's parents to move forward into the prediction.
-The idea is to use this variable to predict the probability for an individual to fall into the same lass of income than its parents - this will bring us closer to predict the revenue of an individual.
+The idea is to use this variable to predict the probability for an individual to fall into the same class of income than its parents - this will bring us closer to predict the revenue of an individual.

 We suppose here that we associate with each individual a unique class regardless of the number of parents.
 We are going to simulate this information using a coefficient (specific to each country) measuring a correlation between the income of an individual and the income of its parents.
 This coefficient will be called the elasticity coefficient or relative IGM in income.
 It measures the intergenerational income mobility.